cyb3rlotus/cyb3rlotus/README.md

 - 👋 Hi, I’m @cyb3rlotus
 - 👀 I’m interested in ... automation and DevOps
 - 🌱 I’m currently learning ...
-Powershell/ Python 3.x for data scraping/automation
+Python 3.x with 100 Days of Py
 - 📫 How to reach me ... adventuresawayfromthechaos@gmail.com

 <!---